Mission and Objectives

-WRONG PLACES: all SHD development densities and building heights are far in excess of those permitted by development plans.
+WRONG PLACES: all large scale residential development densities and building heights are far over those permitted by established development plans.
 They overwhelm their localities.
-There is no strategic plan for location within existing communities and they frequently disregard the qualities of the existing urban fabric.
+They often disregard the qualities of the existing urban fabric and infrastructure.

 What it all means.

 In practice, higher densities, erosion of the citizens' rights and faster planning has denied affordable housing for a generation.
 Instead, the rules keep changing for developers' profit.
 Local needs, citizens needs and good urban design are disregarded.

 restore the citizen's faith in the planning system by allowing local authorities to make decisions at a local level.